-If you’re age 45 to 75 years, get screened (tested) regularly for colorectal cancer.
+If you’re age 45 to 75 years, you should get screened (tested) regularly for colorectal cancer.
 If you’re age 76 to 85 years, ask your doctor if you need to continue to get screened.

 You may need to start getting screened before age 45 years if colorectal cancer runs in your family.